 Both full-time and part-time students who formally withdraw from the university and are recipients of Title IV funds should contact the Financial Aid Office to see if they are entitled to a pro-rated refund.

 |General Fee (in-state)

 ||$196 per credit hour

 |Student Activity Fee (per credit hour)

-Students may pay for part-time tuition and fees by cash, check, money order or credit card (MasterCard, Visa, Discover and American Express).
-Students who choose to pay with a credit card are subject to a 2.5%/$3 minimum convenience fee.
-There is no fee to pay via e-check using your checking or savings account.
+Students may pay for part-time tuition and fees by cash, check, money order or credit card (MasterCard, Discover and American Express).
+Students who choose to pay with a credit card are subject to a 2.5% convenience fee.

 Refund Policy for Part-time Students Fall and Spring Semesters – Courses greater than eight weeks in length

 A tuition refund for part-time students withdrawing from classes will be issued on the following basis: